 Applicants had the option to proceed under the new bylaw, if agreed in writing that Bylaw No. 190 should have effect.

 Neilson-Welch Consulting and Leftside Partners were hired to undertake this review.
-Direction has been provided from Council on the process multiple times, the presentations and reports for which can be found below.
+Direction was provided from Council on the process multiple times, the presentations and reports for which can be found below.

 The City levies development cost charges (DCCs) on new development to help finance the cost of providing new, or upgrading existing infrastructure, as well as the acquisition of new parkland.
 DCCs are imposed on subdivision approvals that create single family residential lots.
 They are also applicable to building permit applications for multi-family residential, commercial, institutional, and industrial development where the value of work exceeds $50,000.
 Municipalities have the authority to collect DCCs as per Section 932 of the Local Government Act.